Jews for Mask Rights Open Letter

 Forcing law enforcement to determine whose mask is due to medical need is a civil rights and public health crisis in the making, which will inevitably harm BIPOC New Yorkers disproportionately.
 Racial minorities have been targeted by police for mask usage.
 Asian Americans have faced an uptick in racist violence often tied to masking, and Black and brown New Yorkers are more likely to mask and more likely to suffer poor health outcomes following COVID infection.
 A mask ban, even with a health exemption, will have a chilling effect on the ability of New Yorkers to go about our daily lives and practice our First Amendment rights.

 New Yorkers have suffered enough death and loss during the COVID-19 pandemic.
-A mask ban is about the least Jewish response possible to concerns about antisemitism, and directly violates our traditions and values.
+A mask ban is about the least Jewish response possible to concerns about antisemitism and directly violates our traditions and values.
 Promoting laws that push vulnerable people out of public life will only endanger us further.

 Signed,